ETS-Android5/jarvis-services/README.md

 - NOTE: For licence check Internet connection is not required (but it may required in future releases)

-## These libraries are needed for implement Jarvis API
+## These libraries are required for implement Jarvis API:

 ```java
 import android.os.Bundle;